What is the process of compulsory liquidation?

 6. Dissolution

-Any remaining debts that the sale of assets cannot settle will not be recoverable unless a personal guarantee covers them.
+Any remaining debts that haven’t been paid from the liquidation won’t be recoverable unless there’s a personal guarantee.